echoromeo/pynobo/README.md

 ### Dictionary helper functions

-These functions simplifies getting the data you want from the dictionaries
+These functions simplifies getting the data you want from the dictionaries.
+They do not perform any I/O, and can safely be called from the event loop.

 * get_week_profile_status - Get the status of a week profile at a certain time in the week
 * get_current_zone_mode - Get the mode of a zone at a certain time